 You need to know your customers.

-To find out how to choose keywords for Google AdWords campaign you can use the so-called Keyword Planner.
+To find out how to choose keywords for the Google AdWords campaign you can use the so-called Keyword Planner.

 Google AdWords Tools to Find Keywords